lesliefinlayson/Election_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/84471904/124847506-e017d200-df4f-11eb-93ef-6f964cf192c8.png)

-•	Denver County had the largest number of votes
+•	Denver County received the largest number of votes

 _Procedure_:  An "if" statement was written to dettermine the winning county